microsoft/onnxruntime/docs/performance/tune-performance.md

 ### Convolution Input Padding in the CUDA EP

 ORT leverages CuDNN for convolution operations.
 While CuDNN only takes 4-D or 5-D tensor as input for convolution operations, dimension padding is needed if the input is 3-D tensor.

 Given an input tensor of shape [N, C, D], it can be padded to [N, C, D, 1] or [N, C, 1, D].
-While both of these two padding ways produce same output, the performance may be a lot different because different convolution algorithms are selected, especially, on some devices such as A100.
-By default the input is padded to [N, C, D, 1].
-A provider option named `cudnn_conv1d_pad_to_nc1d` needs to get set (as shown below) if [N, C, 1, D] is preferred.
+Both padding ways produce the same output.

+However, the performance may differ due to the convolution algorithms selected, especially, on some devices such as A100.
+By default, the input is padded to [N, C, D, 1].
+If [N, C, 1, D] is required, a provider option named `cudnn_conv1d_pad_to_nc1d` needs to be set (as shown below).

 * Python